mauricelos/CarND-Behavioral-Cloning/writeup_report.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles because the  first track is left-turn-dominant and this way the model has equally amounts of right and left turns.
+To augment the data set, I also flipped images and angles because the first track is left-turn-dominant and this way the model has equally amounts of right and left turns.
 I actually used this method but in my own dataset I drove the track backwards, so that it wasn’t necessary anymore.
 Also I think this could be beneficial, because I don’t drive the same all the time and flipped images would be just the same but upside down, where as my backwards driving could give the model slightly different angles and images which would make the model more robust!
 For example, here is an image that has then been flipped:

 ![alt text][image5]

 After the collection process, I had 45,000 data points.
-I then preprocessed this data by resizing all images to 80 by 160 and cropping the hood to the car and the horizon of the images.
+I then preprocessed this data by resizing all images to 80 by 160 and cropping the car's hood and the horizon off the images.
 And smoothing the angles by applying a rolling mean function on my angle data.
 Also I used left and right images and added offset to the right and left steering angles.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.